Skip to main content

 Sunrise on the morning of Dominion Day, 1974, broke over Victoria, B.C. at 5:17AM, with little fanfare.
 A grey cloud-cover - familiar to most British Columbians living near the coast - cloaked the sky over the capital city for much of the day, while the temperature hovered in the mid-50s.

-If a temperature in the mid-50s seems a bit on the warm side, it may be helpful to note that Canada did not adopt the metric system — including degrees celsius — until 1975.
+If a temperature in the mid-50s seems a bit on the warm side, it may be helpful to note that Canada did not adopt the metric system — including degrees Celsius — until 1975.
 And for those unfamiliar with it, Dominion Day was, of course, July 1st — The day that would become known as “Canada Day” eight years later, in 1982…

 ...and while 1974 may not seem that long ago to many, it was a staggeringly different time in ways that will seem foreign to many readers.
 Proctor Silex proudly ran half-page newspaper ads, touting their latest electric kettle that was “now made with lead-free solder”; One-bedroom condos in Vancouver, just off Commercial Drive, sold for $29,990 (With a $1,399 down-payment).
 Mel Brooks, John Wayne, and Paul Newman were all big names, with Blazing Saddles, McQ, and The Sting playing in cinemas, while The Three Musketeers - Starring Oliver Reed and Raquel Welch - was showing at the Tillicum Drive-In Only movie theatre.
 Ads for the latter attracted a tongue-in-cheek note: “WARNING: Considerable amount of sword fighting.”